 - account information services.

-Lithuania Electronic Money Institution application fee
+Lithuania E-money / Electronic Money Institution license Application Fee

 - Resolution No 03-181 of the Board of the Bank of Lithuania of 14 November 2013 on approval of the Guidelines on the Assessment of Members of the Management Body and Key Function Holders of the Financial Market Participants Supervised by the Bank of Lithuania

-Definition of electronic money
+Definition of e-money / electronic money in Lithuania

-Electronic money or e-money is the digital equivalent of cash and can be software or hardware-based.
-Card-based e-money is commonly stored on a prepaid card, an electronic purse or wallet.
+Electronic money or E-money is the digital equivalent of cash and can be software or hardware-based.
+Card-based E-money is commonly stored on a prepaid card, an electronic purse or wallet.
 Similarly, it may also be stored in a payment account.
 The legal framework for electronic money was established by Directive 2000/46/EC.
 More recently, Electronic Money Directive 2 or EMD2 was adopted to modernise the framework for the issuance of electronic money and enable innovation in doing so.

-The Lithuania regulator for Electronic Money Institutions
+The Lithuanian regulator for E-money / Electronic Money Institutions

 The Lithuanian financial regulator, namely, the Bank of Lithuania, is a friendly and supportive regulator.
 Some key advantages include: